 - Lay down on the ground and play dead.

 I know, those are rather contradicting.
 Basically, if you keep calm, even when the bear is running towards you with a loud roar, she might still bite you.
 In that case survival method 3 would have given you a better chance to escape.

 If you run and thereby make the bear conclude “The only species that are running away from me is prey.
 That human is running away.
 Fooood!
-Uuuaaarrrgghhh!”, then one of the first two ways might have given you a better chance to make it back home and tell this story to your friends or a newspaper.
+Uuuaaarrrgghhh!”
+Then, one of the first two options might have given you a better chance to make it back home alivee and tell this exciting story to your friends or newspapers.

 Do you know of any scientifically proven way to protect yourself in such a situation?
 Please comment below!

 Until I don’t have a sufficient answer to this queston, I will probably avoid the woods in the north of Sweden.